The Colors of Voices

 Citing well-documented sources, he explains how individuals perceive visual and auditory information, presenting a rare glimpse into the mental workings of a visually-challenged person, revealing that everyone owns a voice of its own color.

-or buy the paperback copy, shippped to your door
+buy the paperback copy, shippped to your door or buy it for Kindle

 |